News

 DENİZ TEKİN

-Journalist Delal Akyüz, who has been under house arrest since February, is facing a 15-year prison sentence for alleged "membership in a terrorist organization" in an indictment filed nine months after her detention.
+Journalist Delal Akyüz, who has been under house arrest since February, is facing a 15-year prison sentence for alleged "membership in a terrorist organization" in an indictment filed nine months after his detention.
 Akyüz, a reporter for Mezopotamya Agency (MA), is being defended by the Media and Law Studies Association (MLSA).
-The 44-page indictment, prepared by the Izmir Chief Public Prosecutor's Office, lists her reporting activities, communication with sources, and the editorial stance of her agency as evidence of organizational ties.
+The 44-page indictment, prepared by the Izmir Chief Public Prosecutor's Office, lists his reporting activities, communication with sources, and the editorial stance of his agency as evidence of organizational ties.

 Despite a Constitutional Court ruling in a similar case stating that journalists cannot be detained solely based on the organization they work for, Akyüz and other journalists are accused based on their association with agencies such as MA and Jinnews, which authorities allege operate as part of the “KCK Press and Publication Committee.”
 The indictment claims these agencies incite hostility by creating "perceptions" of discrimination and mistreatment of Kurdish people.